Between the Pages of Letters to A Young Poet by Rainer Maria Rilke VIII

 All of Rilke’s letters in his Letters to a Young Poet are deeply beautiful.
-And though my current favorite is the seventh chapter, I find the eight chapter not less profound.
-It is as if the chapter attempts a summary of all that have been said in the previous letters.
+And though my current favorite is the seventh chapter, I find the eight chapter no less profound.
+It is as if the chapter attempts a summary of all that has been said.
 There are so many passages in this letter worth considering and I will be using some of them to support the chosen quote above––which seems the thesis of the letter.
 For this commentary, my interest is merely to explore a little further Rilke’s concept of sadness as “stand[ing] in the midst of a transition where we cannot remain standing.”
 What is sadness and what does Rilke’s definition draw out?

 Who has never been sad?
 And though there are some who would rather be sad, many of us would rather be happy.
 And yet it is not easy to define sadness.
 One understands sadness as best as one’s experience allows.
 Thus the sadder one has been, the deeper one understands or recognizes the feeling and vice versa.
-According to the American Heritage dictionary, sadness is “Sorrowful; unhappy” or “Causing sorrow or gloom.”
-But this says very little, just as words generally do say very little about feelings.
+According to the American Heritage Dictionary, sadness is “sorrowful; unhappy” or “causing sorrow or gloom.”
+But these say very little, just as words generally do say very little about emotions.
 For instance, we are still trying to explain to one another our understanding and experiences of love.